Raubkatz/IR2Vec_Obfuscation_Identification/README.md

 📂 IR2Vec_Obfuscation_Identification
-├── DATA/                    # Folder containing dataset files │   ├── program_vectors_done_cleaned_06032025.csv # needs to be extracted from the zip files
+├── DATA/                    # Folder containing dataset files │   └──  program_vectors_done_cleaned_06032025.csv # needs to be extracted from the zip files
-│   ├── data_stats.txt        # Human-readable dataset statistics, will be created by running the code │   └── data_stats_latex.txt  # LaTeX-formatted dataset statistics, will be created by running the code │
+│
 ├── Results_CatBoost_Classifier/ # Will be created by running the code │   ├── models/               # Saved CatBoost models and scalers